SolarRepublic/WHIPs/WHIPs/whip-002.md

 2. Must have its `rel` attribute set to `"icon"`.
 3. Must have its `type` attribute set to the Media Type: `"image/svg+xml"`.
 4. Must have its `href` attribute set to the URL of the SVG.
+5. If the `href` attribute points to a different origin, then the `crossorigin` attribute must also be set.

 ##### Supplementals